hongkim25/TLTP/README.md

 16 AUG 2025 - Woke up at 6:30.
 Started taking coding test prep videos by Dongbin Na + talked to Gemini/Chatgpt + Set-up VScode + Duolingo Spanish

 17 AUG 2025 - Woke up at 6:30.
-Took the coding test prep video 1 + talked to Gemini/Chatgpt + practiced basic Python using VScode + Duolingo Spanish
+Watched the coding test prep video 1 + talked to Gemini/Chatgpt + practiced basic Python using VScode + Duolingo Spanish

 18 AUG 2025 - Woke up at 6:40.
-Took the coding test prep video 2 + practiced for the coding test + talked to Gemini/Chatgpt + Babbel/Duolingo Spanish
+Watched the coding test prep video 2 + practiced for the coding test + talked to Gemini/Chatgpt + Babbel/Duolingo Spanish

 19 AUG 2025 - Woke up at 8:20.
 Practiced for the coding test + talked to Gemini/Chatgpt + Babbel/Duolingo Spanish + read "I'm old but I want to code" (80% complete)